nicklockwood/FXParser/README.md

     @property (nonatomic, readonly) NSArray *children;

 This is an array (or tree, since each child may have children of its own) of sub-results created by nested FXParsers within the main parser.
-If the value parsed was composed of smaller tokens or structures, you can retrieve information about them by inspecting this value.
+If the value that was parsed was composed of smaller tokens or structures, you can retrieve information about them by inspecting this value.
 For example, you can use the `remaining` values of the children to calculate the positions of the child values within the original string.
 In the event of an unsuccessful parsing, this value will contain all of the successfully matched sub-results up until the point of failure, which may be useful for error recovery.

     @property (nonatomic, readonly) NSString *expected;

-For a successful parsing this value will be nil.
-If parsing fails, this value will contain a human readable (if terse) description of the expected input at the point of failure.
+If parsing was successful, this value will be nil.
+If parsing fails, this value should contain a human-readable (if somewhat terse) description of the expected input at the point of failure.

 You can construct an FXParserResult using one of the following methods: